ASLeonard/pangenome_summer_school/slides/lecture_13.md

 Based on the work in https://www.biorxiv.org/content/10.1101/2024.02.02.578587v1.

+Milia et al. **Taurine pangenome uncovers a segmental duplication upstream of KIT associated with depigmentation in white-headed cattle**. *Biorxiv* (2024).

 Let's use a simple and easy-to-record phenotype: head color.

 This trait is generally breed-defined as well.